 The reaction rate can depend on how concentrated our reactants are.
 A chemical reaction’s rate law is an equation that describes the relationship between the concentrations of reactants in the reaction and the reaction rate.
 In the standard form, the rate law equation is written as:

-- R is reaction rate, expressed in concentration/unit of time (usually M/s = molarity/second)
+- is reaction rate, expressed in concentration/unit of time (usually = molarity/second)

-- A and B are molar concentrations of reactants, expressed in M (moles of solute/liters of solution)
+- and are molar concentrations of reactants, expressed in (moles of solute/liters of solution)

 The integrated form of the rate law equation is also important to chemists studying kinetics.
 Check out this article to learn more about integrated rate laws.